 When it comes to Sylius, you have various options to choose from, starting with shared hosting and ending with private clouds.
 Sylius doesn’t have a preferable hosting provider.
 Due to that fact, it is crucial to conduct research and choose the hosting option best suited for you.

 Along our eCommerce journey, we came through many hosting providers while implementing projects for our clients.
-This article aims to present the available solutions when it comes to hosting your Sylius platform and show the good and the bad sides of each solution.
+This article aims to present the available solutions when it comes to hosting for your Sylius project and show the good and the bad sides of each solution.

 Shared hosting is based on sharing hardware resources between many users; for example, a client buys space on a computer disc dedicated to his project.
 As a result, multiple websites utilize a single server.